specure/ont-public-portal/README.md

 ## Running

+The portal depends on the control server for running tests and keeping history of results.
+Its code is published separately at https://github.com/specure.

-The portal depends on a CMS to display such things as menus and texts.
+The portal uses a CMS to display such things as menus and texts.
 Any headless CMS can be used for this purpose (e.g. Strapi or Wordpress with the headless plugin), as long as its responses are formatted correctly.
 The folder `examples/api` contains a simple server, providing example responses for some of the CMS endpoints used by the portal.
-All the endpoints are listed in the `config/nettest/environments/environment.ts`.
 You can run this server by calling:

 ```
     node examples/api
 ```

-The portal also depends on the control server for running tests and keeping history of results.
-It is published separately at https://github.com/specure.
+All the endpoints used by the portal are listed in the `config/nettest/environments/environment.ts` under `cms.routes` and `controlServer.routes` sections.

 The portal uses Mapbox to display the map with the measurement data.
 See https://docs.mapbox.com/studio-manual/guides/ and https://docs.mapbox.com/mapbox-gl-js/guides/ for the official documentation.
+It also uses HERE API for search and geocoding, https://developer.here.com/documentation/geocoding-search-api/dev_guide/index.html.
+The section `map` in the `config/nettest/environments/environment.ts` contains all the required settings.

 To run the app itself in the debug mode call: